netxph/trix/README.md

 - Configurable starting score and round limit
 - Three-dart draft with a live projected score
+- Automatic movement to the next dart after each selection, wrapping after Dart 3
 - Singles, doubles, triples, bull, bullseye, and misses
 - Standard double-out checkout and bust rules
 - Scrollable round history and run-level end-game statistics
-- Wins, losses, and winning percentage across the run
+- Wins/losses shown as a compact record, plus winning percentage across the run
 - Current-run persistence with IndexedDB
-- Installable, offline-capable PWA
+- Installable, offline-capable PWA with in-app updates
 - Next game with the same configuration or a new run

 ## Requirements